SINGHAMIT1/Python-Projects-/README.md

 # Python-Basic-Projects done by me-
-This are some basic python projects
+These are some basic python projects implemented by me:
 1. Create Acronyms using Python
 2. Alarm Clock with Python
 3. Email Slicer with Python